bodapatiumasri-stack/Graphitti_project_AIML_6/Readme.md

 ### Language Model
 Groq API (Llama 3.3 70B)
 ### Deployment
-we deployed in Railway but due to some errors its not working
+we deployed in Railway but due to some errors only html code is applying

 ---